jcorporation/myGPIOd/PROTOCOL.md

 ### gpioget {gpio number}

-Gets the current value of a configured input gpio.
+Gets the current value of a configured input or output gpio.

 **Response**